-The packet capture can run for up to two hours or until the resulting .pcap file reaches 70 MB.
+The packet capture can run for up to two hours or until the resulting pcap file reaches 70 MB.

 If you specify a location through the diagnosticServers configuration parameter, packet capture (.pcap) files are uploaded to that location.
-(For details, see .)
+(For details, see Table 24: Configuration Parameters on page 98.)
 If your installation does not have a diagnosticServers path configured, by default the .pcap files from the capture operation are uploaded to the following directory on the Headquarters server: